-Momaday was a founding Trustee of the National Museum of the American Indian, and sits on the Boards of First Nations Development Institute and the School of American Research.
-He has taught as a tenured professor at the Universities of Stanford, Arizona, and California, Berkley, and has been a visiting professor at Columbia, Princeton, and in Moscow.
-He is currently the Regents Professor of the Humanities at the University of Arizona and a member of the Kiowa Gourd Clan, a dance society.
+Momaday was a founding trustee of the National Museum of the American Indian, and sits on the boards of First Nations Development Institute and the School of American Research.
+He is also a fellow of the American Academy of Arts and Sciences.
+Momaday has been a tenured professor at the Stanford, the University of Arizona, and the University of California, Berkeley.
+He has also been a visiting professor at Columbia and Princeton universities, and in Moscow.
+In his later years, Momaday was the Regents Professor of the Humanities at the University of Arizona.

 M. Scott Momaday died on January 24, 2024, in Santa Fe.